cen4010-fa23-g07/milestone-1/MILESTONE1_RD.md

 **Variable** - An placeholder for numeric data, to be filled in by the user or solved by the program’s algorithm.
 **Software Library** - A set of code designed to be incorporated into and compiled with a user software.
 **Command line** - A developer-focused application that can be used to execute programs whilst providing a syntax to provide those same programs with parameters and options.
 **Memory** – Storing solved math equations (for later usage if needed).
 **Consumer** - Actor which uses the application to solve or plot linear equations.
 **Developer** - Actor which integrates the application library into their own program.
 **Plot** - To plot points on a graph to display a linear equation.
+**Account** - Storing previous work or suggest user's preference.
+**Support** - Actor which helps a consumer in need of usage towards the program.
+**Favorable** - Suggest common problems to users after many similar equations presented.

 ***Etc - add more definitions as needed.***